SanderVermeulen/GenomeML/README.md

 # GenomeML
 Detecting antimicrobial resistance in assembled genomes by counting k-mers using machine learning.
+WIP.

 # Current features
 K-mer counting from fasta files with user defined k-mer size.
 Additionally, when provided with proper input data (see Usage), able to merge output data from the k-mer counting with resistance information to a machine learning friendly format.
 A script for training the data on the Random Forest algorithm is also included.